 All teaching conferences are conducted in a state-of-the-art teleconference facility that allows for recording and videoconferencing broadcasts of all presentations.
 All conferences are broadcasted to our clinic for those residents who have rotations outside of the hospital (outpatient clinics, electives or post-call after night float).
 In addition, the lectures are recorded and posted to our residency SharePoint site.
 Each lecture includes related readings and PowerPoint slides offering a great resource for Board review.
 Resident participation is a major emphasis of all conferences, and as such, didactic time is protected for all residents.

 - Child Neurology Case Conferences – weekly meetings, attended by students, residents on-service and faculty.
 Students, residents and faculty present cases from the clinic and from the inpatient service and discuss related clinical topics.
 Fifteen minutes of each session are dedicated to review of an article by residents or faculty.

-- Child Neurology Board Review – weekly noon meetings, lunch provided, sessions dedicated to Board review and child neurology lectures by faculty from the division and other specialties.
+- Child Neurology Board Review – weekly noon meetings, sessions dedicated to Board review and child neurology lectures by faculty from the division and other specialties.

 - Hypothesis Development Course – monthly meetings, curriculum dedicated to the process of development of a research projects, planning publications, and work with each resident on their scholarly projects.